We play Metal A Capella

-Dawn of the Brave is be released in February 2014 and enters the German top 20 charts and other european charts as well.
+Dawn of the Brave is released in February 2014 and enters the German top 20 charts and other European charts as well.
 Our following european tour is a huge success with many sold out venues with over 1000 fans each night.

 Another band's highligt is our gig at Wacken Open Air 2014 in front of 40.000 people, supported by our guests Tarja Turunen, Chris Boltendahl, André Matos, Victor Smolski and Jörg Michael.

 We are visiting new continents in 2015, it's our first time in Australia!
-After that we are focussing on our biggest project so far, our "Metal Vocal Musical".
-Named "Voices of fire" we are producing a concept album, a complete novel (together with author Christoph Hardebusch) and a german audiobook.
+After that we are focusing on our biggest project so far, our "Metal Vocal Musical".
+Named "Voices of fire" we are producing a concept album, a complete novel (together with author Christoph Hardebusch) and a German audiobook.
 We are proud that both London Metro Voices choir and John Rhys-Davies join the project.

 Voices of Fire is released in March 2016, entering the charts again and is followed by our most succesful european tour so far.